This blog may contain affiliate links. Read our disclosure policy for more info.

 4 Must-Do Activities in Santa Teresa, Costa Rica

-Go fishing: The fishing off the coast of Santa Teresa is out of this world good!
+- Go fishing: The fishing off the coast of Santa Teresa is out of this world good!
 The ocean here is plentiful and the best part is, it’s cheap!
-In Santa Teresa, you can go on this inshore fishing charter for only $250 USD for up to 6 people.
-That means with a full crew; it’s just over $40 USD per person!
+In Santa Teresa, you can go on this inshore fishing charter for only $350 USD for up to 5 people.
+That means with a full crew; it’s just $70 USD per person!

-Visit Montezuma Waterfall: Montezuma Waterfalls is one of the only waterfalls in Costa Rica without an entrance fee.
-This makes it super unique, not to mention it is such a beautiful place to explore.
-Montezuma Waterfall is actually three waterfalls, and you can swim in some of the nicest pools if you do a little hiking first.
-It’s a little confusing, so be sure to read our guide on the best things to do in Montezuma, which includes tons of info on finding the trail to the upper waterfalls.
+- Visit Montezuma Waterfalls: Montezuma Waterfalls is one of the only waterfalls in Costa Rica without an entrance fee!
+It’s actually three waterfalls, and you can swim in some of the nicest pools if you do a little hiking first.
+It’s a little confusing, so be sure to read our guide on visiting Montezuma Waterfalls including how to find the trail to the upper waterfalls.

 Getting Around Costa Rica